brucefan1983/GPUMD/doc/nep/input_parameters/fine_tune.rst

 Currently, we provide one foundation model in GPUMD/potentials/nep/nep89_20250409.

-The hyperparameters that define the architecture of the foundation model cannot be changed and must be repeated in :attr:`nep.in`, as shown below.
+The hyperparameters that define the architecture of the foundation model cannot be changed and must be repeated in :attr:`nep.in`.

-Note that the comparison uses the defaults for keywords that are left out, so omitting one of them is a mismatch unless its default happens to agree with the foundation model.

 For more details, see the following exemplary :attr:`nep.in` file::

   # for prediction